 Until recently, when ED appointed a commission to study changes in Title IX athletics policy, the agency had historically favored the proportionality approach.
 Among the factors that ED considers under the proportionality test are the number of participation opportunities provided to athletes of both sexes.
 According to ED, "as a general rule, all athletes who are listed on a team's squad or eligibility list and are on the team as of the team's first competitive event are counted as participants."
 ED next determines whether these participation opportunities are substantially proportionate to the ratio of male and female students enrolled at the institution, but, for reasons of flexibility, ED does not require exact proportionality.
+53

 According to the 1996 Clarification, the proportionality test acts as a safe harbor.
-In other words, if an institution can demonstrate proportional athletic opportunities for women, then the institution will automatically be found to be in compliance.
-If, however, an institution cannot prove proportionality, then the institution can still establish compliance by demonstrating that the imbalance does not reflect discrimination because the institution either (1) has a demonstrated history and continuing practice of expanding women's sports opportunities (prong two) or (2) has fully and effectively accommodated the athletic interests of women (prong three).
+In other words, if an institution can demonstrate proportional athletic opportunities for women, then the institution will automatically be found to be in compliance.54 If, however, an institution cannot prove proportionality, then the institution can still establish compliance by demonstrating that the imbalance does not reflect discrimination because the institution either (1) has a demonstrated history and continuing practice of expanding women's sports opportunities (prong two) or (2) has fully and effectively accommodated the athletic interests of women (prong three).

 In its 2003 Clarification, ED specifically addressed the "safe harbor" language in the 1996 guidance.
-Noting that the "safe harbor" phrase had led many schools to believe erroneously that achieving compliance with Title IX could be guaranteed by meeting the proportionality test only, ED reiterated that "each of the three prongs of the test is an equally sufficient means of complying with Title IX, and no one prong is favored."
+Noting that the "safe harbor" phrase had led many schools to believe erroneously that achieving compliance with Title IX could be guaranteed by meeting the proportionality test only, ED reiterated that "each of the three prongs of the test is an equally sufficient means of complying with Title IX, and no one prong is favored."55

 Finally, the 1996 Clarification explicitly declares that "nothing in the three-part test requires an institution to eliminate participation opportunities for men" and challenges the notion that the three-part test requires quotas.
-Rather, the 1996 Clarification states that "the three-part test gives institutions flexibility and control over their athletic programs."
-Furthermore, the 1996 Clarification notes that the Policy Interpretation in general and the three-part test in particular have been upheld by every court that has reviewed the guidance documents.
+56 Rather, the 1996 Clarification states that "the three-part test gives institutions flexibility and control

-- 2003 Clarification, supra note 5. - 1996 Clarification, supra note 10.
+^{52 1996} Clarification, supra note 10.

-&lt;sup>54 Dear Colleague Letter, supra note 38.
+54 Dear Colleague Letter, supra note 38.